jarun/buku/README.md

 <pre>$ markit -a http://tuxdiary.com linux news, open source
 Added at index 15012014</pre>
 The assigned automatic index 15012014 is unique, one greater than highest index already in use in database.
-2. Add a bookmark, fetch page Title information from web:
+2. Add a bookmark, fetch page title information from web:
 <pre>$ markit -a -w http://tuxdiary.com linux news, open source
 Title: [TuxDiary | Linux, open source and a pinch of leisure.]
 Added at index 15012014</pre>